sdlhappylin/V-Rising-Server-Docker/README.md

-# Docker container for V-Rising Server
+# Dockerfile for V-Rising Server
 From fragsoc/steamcmd-wine-xvfb to building VRising Server docker image.
 This is a private docker image.
 ## Useage